rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ClamShrimpBakeFoilPackets.rst

 ----------

 1. Preheat grill over high heat.
 2. Cut 4 sheets of foil about 12 inches long.
 Divide shrimp, garlic, sausage, corn, and potatoes evenly over the foil sheets.
-Drizzle with olive oil.
-   Add the Old Bay seasoning and season to taste with salt and pepper.
+Drizzle with olive oil, add Old Bay seasoning, and season to taste with salt and pepper.
 Toss gently to combine.
-Top each mixture with parsley, lemon and a tablespoon of butter each.
+Top each mixture with parsley, lemon, and a tablespoon of butter.
 3. Fold the foil packets crosswise over the shrimp boil mixture to completely cover the food.
 Roll the top and bottom edges to seal them closed.
 4. Place foil packets on the grill and cook until just cooked through, about 10-15 minutes.
 5. Serve immediately.

 Notes
 -----
 Use 1 1/2 pounds of seafood.
-This can be all shrimp, call clams, mix of clams, mussels and shrimp.
-What ever is your fancy.
+This can be all shrimp, all clams, or a mix of clams, mussels, and shrimp—whatever you prefer.